cjimti/mk/_posts/2018-07-08-python-data-essentials-matplotlib-seaborn.md

 ---
 There is an overwhelming number of options for developers needing to provide data visualization.
 The most popular library for data visualization in Python is [Matplotlib], and built directly on top of Matplotlib is [Seaborn].
 The Seaborn library is "tightly integrated with the [PyData] stack, including support for [numpy] and [pandas] data structures and statistical routines from [scipy] and [statsmodels]."

 This article is only intended to get you started with [Matplotlib] and [Seaborn].
-Both libraries have extensive, and mature documentation.
+Both libraries have extensive and mature documentation.

 **Quick Reference:**

-* Do not remove this line (for toc on rendered blog) {:toc}
+* Do not remove this line (for toc on a rendered blog) {:toc}

 ## Data Visualization Landscape

 For large scale business analytics and analysis, there are commercial tools such as [Tableau] or [Pentaho], they look great and have ample features, yet they have high costs and implementation commitments, not to mention vendor lock-in.
 Commercial applications and large visualization platforms focus your development around their feature set.

 For front-end interactive developers there are open source javascript libraries like [d3js]/[c3js].
 However, these solutions are often overkill for simple, static bar charts, histograms and plots; they are also problematic for print and PDF.

 It's common in many of my projects to generate static reports.
 These static reports are designed in HTML and use a tool I build called [txpdf], a [Webpage to PDF Microservice] use to convert them to PDF and email them to the appropriate stakeholder.
 I use serverless [Python]s functions with [numpy] and [pandas] to processes many forms of data, which makes [Matplotlib] is [Seaborn] an excellent tool for adding data visualization to these reports.

 ## Notes on Data

-In the following examples I'll be making up some very simple data with small datasets for the purpose of brevity in demonstration.
-However if you are looking to eperiment with a large variety of publicly available datasets I recommend you visit [kaggle].
+In the following examples, I'll be making up some simple data with small datasets for brevity in the demonstration.
+However, if you are looking to experiment with a large variety of publicly available datasets, I recommend you visit [kaggle].

 ## Python Libraries

 This article is written using [Juypter Notebooks] installed and running under [Anaconda].
-I recomend this setup for experimenting and learning.
+I recommend this setup for experimenting and learning.
 In the examples below I use Python 3 with the libraries [numpy], [pandas], [Matplotlib] and [Seaborn].
 The [Anaconda] command `conda list` shows me the available libraries and their installed versions.
 The line `%matplotlib inline` instructs [Juypter Notebooks] to display [Matplotlib] output inline, rather than rendered to a file.
-If you are running [Anaconda] you will likely have all the required libraries.
+If you are running [Anaconda] you likely have all the required libraries.

 ```python